phonedotcom/API-SDK-java/docs/ContactsApi.md

 <a name="replaceAccountExtensionContact"></a>
 # **replaceAccountExtensionContact**
-> ContactFull replaceAccountExtensionContact(accountId, extensionId, contactId, data)
+> ContactFull replaceAccountExtensionContact(accountId, extensionId, data)